Quotes – Customer Approval Process

 5

-Note that approving a Quote is the final action you can take to change its status.
-For instance, this Quote has been approved.
+Approving a Quote is the final action you can take to change its status.
+This Quote has been approved.
 So if we attempt to edit and change the status to Rejected, that change will not be permitted, because this is a signed agreement.
 The one thing you can edit after approval is the Internal Notes box, but everything else is locked in.
+However, you will be able to create invoices related to this approved Quote.